gianlucasposito/Loan-Approval-Prediction/README.md

 ## Data Insights

-- **Key Predictors:** Credit history, total income, balance income, and EMI were identified as the most impactful features for loan approval.
+- **Top Predictors:** Credit history, total income, balance income, and EMI were identified as the most impactful features for loan approval.
 - **Ethical Considerations:** Exclude demographic features with low predictive power and potential for discrimination.

 ## Model Deployment and Usage